deislabs/smi-spec/apis/traffic-split/v1alpha4/traffic-split.md

-To accommodate A/B testing scenarios, a traffic split can take into account HTTP header filters and route a specific user segment to a backend while all the other users not belonging to that segment will be routed to the default service backend e.g. the Kubernetes service that matches the *root* name.
+To accommodate A/B testing scenarios, a traffic split can take into account HTTP header filters and route a specific user segment to a backend while all the other users not belonging to that segment will be routed to the default backend e.g. the resource or Kubernetes service that resolves to the *root* FQDN (`spec.service`).
 The HTTP header filters can be specified using the [HTTPRouteGroup](/apis/traffic-specs/v1alpha4/traffic-specs.md) API, a traffic split can refer HTTP route groups via `spec.matches` thus applying the header filters described in those groups.